Georgia governor unveils Medicaid plan with work requirement

 Supporters argue that work can make people healthier.
 Nearly 20 states are in various stages of trying to implement work requirements.

 Medicaid is a federal-state program that covers about 70 million people, from many newborns to severely disabled people and elderly nursing home residents.
-Under the Affordable Care Act, states gained the option of expanding the program to low-income adults who made up to 138 percent of the federal poverty level.
-The federal government would pick up 90 percent of the cost.
+Under the Affordable Care Act, states gained the option of expanding the program to low-income adults who make up to 138 percent of the federal poverty level, with the federal government picking up 90 percent of the cost.
 More than 10 million people have gained coverage that way.

 Georgia is one of 14 states that have not fully expanded Medicaid under the ACA.
 Kemp’s office said full expansion would cost Georgia taxpayers more than $1.5 billion in the first five years.

-Kemp’s office plans to seek a 90 percent match from the federal government for its more limited expansion, which would cost the state $10 million in the first year.
-Otherwise, it would be $36 million.
+Kemp’s office plans to seek a 90 percent match from the federal government for its more limited expansion.
+That would make the cost to the state $10 million in the program’s first year; otherwise, it would be $36 million.

 Supporters of a full Medicaid expansion under the ACA estimated it would cover roughly 500,000 Georgia residents.
 The governor’s office envisions this expansion will cover more than 52,000 people in its fifth year.